 In addition to this, the assemblies have been a really positive opportunity for reflecting on the week and sharing news.
-This has enabled students to celebrate with one another, for example, one of our students is working through a Duke of Edinburgh Award and he is sharing photos of his journey towards Gold this year.
+This has enabled students to celebrate with one another.

 The assemblies conclude with wishes for pupils who have had birthdays over the course of the week.